Flattop: Haircutting methods

 The hair on the lower two-thirds of the sides and back of the head are cut using the direct contact clipper method, with a 1/4 inch or shorter attached guard or detachable blade.
 Care must be taken to "box in" the flattop using the clipper-over-comb method on the upper third of the sides rather than contour it to the head.
 This is accomplished by holding a vertically-oriented comb directly to the side of the head and running the clippers upwards on the comb.
 On the back, the hair is typically more contoured to the crown.
 The top hair is typically cut with clippers utilizing the clipper-over-comb technique, though it can also be cut shears-over-comb.
 When the top hair is well-styled, often referred to by barbers as "trained", the top can be cut freehand with a clipper to best adjust the shape of the flattened top to the shape of the head or preference of the wearer.
 Some barbers utilize a large 4-inch wide comb designed for cutting flattops, while others use wide rotary clipper blades specifically designed for freehand cutting the top of a flattop.
-However, for master barbers, these specialized tools are normally not required or used.